nate-craft/yt-feeds/README.md

 ```

-This can be found in the following locations:
+This can be created in the following locations:
 Linux: `~/.config/mpv/mpv.conf`
-MacOS: `~/Library/Application Support/mpv/mpv.conf`
+MacOS: `~/.config/mpv/mpv.conf`
 Windows: `YOUR_DRIVE:\Users\YOUR_USER\AppData\Roaming\mpv\mpv.conf`

 > Note: for watch history to function, both `save-position-on-quit` and `write-filename-in-watch-later-config` must be in your `mpv.conf`